TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   However, the binomial test is not suitable for use with more than one sample.
-  Instead, you can consider using **Fisher's Exact Test**, which is implemented by the `fisher.test()` function in R. The **null hypothesis** is once again that all group proportions are the same, but is expressed in terms of **odds ratios**.
+  Instead, you can consider using **Fisher's Exact Test**, which is implemented by the `fisher.test()` function in R. The **null hypothesis** is once again that all group proportions are the same but is expressed in terms of **odds ratios**.
 The **odds** of an event is the probability that the event will occur divided by the probability it will not occur: `odds <- p / (1 - p)`.
 In the case of group proportions, the odds are the odds that a random observation drawn from